Stylianos Gonatas

 Stylianos Gonatas (Στυλιανός Γονατάς; 15 August 1876 – 29 March 1966) was an officer of the Hellenic Army, Venizelist politician, and Prime Minister of Greece from 1922 to 1924.

-Early life and military career
+Early life and education

 Gonatas was born in Patras.
 He entered the Hellenic Military Academy in 1892 and graduated in 1897.

+Military career

 As a lieutenant, he participated in the Macedonian Struggle (1907–1909), and became aide-de-camp to Colonel Nikolaos Zorbas immediately following the 1909 Goudi Revolt.
-He also participated in the 1912-13 Balkan Wars and in the Allied Expedition to the Ukraine in 1919.
+He also participated in the 1912-13 Balkan Wars and in the Allied Expedition to Ukraine in 1919.
 Subsequently, he took part in the Asia Minor Campaign with the rank of colonel, first as a staff officer and later as divisional commander.

 The September 1922 Revolt

 In August 1922, the Greek Army was defeated in its Asia Minor campaign, which forced it to evacuate Anatolia in great haste.
 In Greece, this disaster led to a political crisis, and military revolts broke out in September amongst the evacuated troops in Thessaloniki, Chios and Lesbos, headed primarily by Venizelist officers.

 The army contingents in Lesbos formed a Revolutionary Committee headed by Colonel Gonatas, which dispatched by airplane the following demands to Athens: the dismissal of the government, the dissolution of Parliament, the holding of new elections, and the abdication of King Constantine in favour of the Diadoch, Prince George.
 The revolutionary movement swiftly spread to other centres of old and new Greece, aided by the Fleet, which had joined their cause.
 The cabinet immediately resigned, and on 27 September King Constantine abdicated for the second time in the course of his career, and the Diadoch succeeded to the throne of Greece as King George II.On 28 September the revolutionary troops, headed by their leaders, Colonels Nikolaos Plastiras and Gonatas, entered Athens amidst wild scenes of enthusiasm.
 The revolutionary committee which took charge selected Alexandros Zaimis as Prime Minister, but as he was out of the country, Sotirios Krokidas was appointed as interim Prime Minister.